-The project site currently contains no employees for the parking lot.
-The proposed mixed-use building would contain 38 dwelling units and 1,240 sf of ground-floor retail.
-These uses would be expected to add approximately 86 residents7 and approximately three employees8 to the site.
+The proposed 30,674-sf mixed-use building would contain 25 dwelling units (18,725 sf) and ground-floor retail (4,125 sf).
+These uses would be expected to add approximately 57 residents8 and approximately 10 employees9 to the site.
 These direct effects of the proposed project on population and housing are within the scope of the population growth anticipated under the Western SoMa Community Plan, and were evaluated in the Western SoMa PEIR.
+The proposed project will comply with affordable housing requirements in effect on January 12, 2016.
+These requirements are to provide one of the following: on-site (12 percent or three units), off-site (20 percent or five units), or through an in-lieu fee (20 percent).